 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-Zero waste shaving – is this thing even possible?
+Zero waste shaving – is that even possible?

 The short answer is YES.
-Luckily, there is an environmentally friendly way to shave, and in this article, we will go through everything you are possibly wondering about zero waste shaving and, more precisely, SAFETY RAZORS!
+Luckily, there is an environmentally friendly way to shave.

 – Can you use a safety razor for the bikini area?

 Changing your shaving routine can seem overwhelming and confusing if you aren’t sure what exactly you will need to get.

 It may seem too expensive at first, but you will actually save so much money! (see the calculation in the FAQ section)

 Below you will find the most affordable, practical, and unisex items to create your zero waste shaving kit.

 Eco-friendly safety razor:

 A safety razor is one of the most eco-friendly ways of removing unwanted hair.
 It is made out of stainless steel, it is reusable, and if you take good care of it, it can last you a lifetime!

 However, if it breaks or something else happens, you can recycle it because it is made of metal, which can be recycled endlessly.